 After graduating from Penn High School in 1952, Russ attended Pittsburgh Musical Institute and spent eight years studying music.
 At 21, Russ formed his first band J-Nut, featuring Russ’s piano alongside bassist Bobby Boswell and drummer Chuck Spadafore.
 In 1960 he moved to New York and spent five years recording many sessions with various artists.
+During this time he also taught at Oscar Peterson’s Advanced School for Contemporary Music in Toronto.
 His next move to Albion, Michigan, soon found him mingling with Ann Arbor and Detroit musicians and establishing other musical associations throughout Michigan.

 His career took a major turn for three years in Traverse City at the Park Place Hotel, playing with bassist Mike Grace and drummer David Koether.
 There, Russ honed his creative hand and developed a bankable collection of original compositions.
 After the Park Place gig ended, Russ journeyed back to Albion to form the group Mixed Bag, with Koether, bassist Ron Brooks, saxophonist Larry Nozero, guitarist Jerry Glassell, and drummer Danny Spencer.